JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 - We need to make sure that our application works behind reverse proxy
   - Application should work with `X-Forwarded-*` headers
   - Our application should work when accessed using `/admin` path
-- Application Gateway adds `X-Original-Host` header to the backend request but does not insert `X-Forwarded-Host` header
+- Application Gateway adds `X-Original-Host` header to the backend request but it does not insert `X-Forwarded-Host` header
   - App Service authentication uses `X-Forwarded-Host` header to determine the redirect URL
   - We need to create _rewrite rule_ in the Application Gateway to insert `X-Forwarded-Host` header to the backend requests **or** configure the App Service to use `X-Original-Host` header